-Internet and email: The Beacon Program is a Google School.
-Students will be issued a gmail account to communicate regarding school expectations; such as but not limited to, announcements, school assignments, and teacher/student feedback.
+Internet and email: The Area Learning Center is a Google School.
+While enrolled, students will be issued a gmail account to communicate regarding school expectations; such as but not limited to, announcements, school assignments, and teacher/student feedback.
 Students are responsible for appropriate behavior on the school computer network.
 Communication on the network is often public in nature.
 General rules for behavior and communication apply.
 Access to the network is a privilege, not a right.
-Gmail accounts are disabled when no longer enrolled at the Beacon Program.
+Upon graduation, leaving the Area Learning Center, the gmail account will be disabled.

 The following uses of email and internet are not permitted: